 #2 Exit Position: Define the criteria for the exit position i.e. when to sell by using any of the following or the combination of the following conditions:

-B. ADD ENTRY INVALIDATED: Using this condition means entering a position “any time when the entry conditions become true” and exiting when the entry conditions are not true any more.
+B. ENTRY INVALIDATED: Using this condition means entering a position “any time when the entry conditions become true” and exiting when the entry conditions are not true anymore.
+A thing like that can be useful if your entry criteria do not include the "trigger condition" (which only stays true for a candle or two) and only include "filter conditions" (which can last).

 Using the combination of any condition from A to F explained above allows you to create a sophisticated exit condition.
 For example, you may exit the position when the SMA 20 crosses down through SMA 50 and implement a 2% stop-loss.